klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 I get it.
 I worked in a startup and was fairly close to the founders.
 It's a delicate balance between inspiring the troops, keeping them fired up and not overpromising.

 In the end, I still believe the shareholders will be OK here.
 Whether it'll turn out to be a great investment remains to be seen.
-It will depend on whether the company is able carry on existing contracts and land new ones.
+It will depend on whether and when the company will carry on existing contracts and land new ones.

 ### Conclusion